-Specifically, on the final page of their Third Amended Complaint, Plaintiffs request the following:
+Specifically, Plaintiffs' Fourth Amended Complaint requests the following:

-PRAYER FOR RELIEF

-WHEREFORE, Plaintiffs respectfully request that the Court:

-- Declare the challenged districts adopted in SB 1 and HB 2 to be unconstitutional as violating the Fourteenth Amendment to the United States Constitution as racial gerrymanders; - B. Declare the State Senate districting plan adopted in SB 1 a violation of Section 2 of the Voting Rights Act of 1965; - C. Preliminarily and permanently enjoin the Defendants and their agents from holding elections in the challenged districts adopted in HB 2 and SB 1 and any adjoining districts necessary to remedy the constitutional and Voting Rights Act violations; - D. Set a reasonable deadline for the State of Alabama to adopt and enact constitutional and VRA-compliant districting plans for State House and State Senate that remedy the unconstitutional gerrymanders and Voting Rights Act violations; - E. Award Plaintiffs their costs, expenses, disbursements, and reasonable attorneys' fees incurred in bringing this action pursuant to and in accordance with 52 U.S.C. § 10310(e) and 42 U.S.C. § 1988(b); - Retain jurisdiction over this matter until all Defendants have complied with all orders and mandates of this Court; - G. Retain jurisdiction over this matter and require all Defendants to subject future State House and State Senate redistricting plans for preclearance review from this court or the U.S. Attorney General under Section 3(c) of the VRA, 52 U.S.C. § 10302(c); - H. Grant such other and further relief as the Court may deem just and proper.
+PRAYER FOR RELIEF WHEREFORE, Plaintiffs respectfully request that the Court: Declare the State Senate districting plan adopted in SB 1 a violation of Section 2 of the Voting Rights Act of 1965; Enjoin the Defendants and their agents from holding elections in the challenged districts adopted in SB 1 and any adjoining districts necessary to remedy the Voting Rights Act violations, 42 U.S.C. § 1983; 52 U.S.C. § 10302(b); C. Set a reasonable deadline for the State of Alabama to adopt and enact a districting plan for the State Senate that remedies the Voting Rights Act violations; D. Award Plaintiffs their costs, expenses, disbursements, and reasonable attorneys' fees incurred in bringing this action pursuant to and in accordance with 52 U.S.C. § 10310(e) and 42 U.S.C. § 1988(b); E. Retain jurisdiction over this matter until all Defendants have complied with all orders and Retain jurisdiction over this matter and require all Defendants to subject future State Senate redistricting plans for preclearance review from this court or the U.S. Attorney General under Section 3(c) of the VRA, 52 U.S.C. § 10302(c); Grant such other and further relief as the Court may deem just and proper.

 (Doc.
+138 at 45-46.)

-083 at 53.)
-The Chairs have no power to redress of any of these requests:
+The Chairs have no power to redress of any of these requests, however:

-- The Chairs cannot exercise the judicial power prayed for in requests A, B, E, F, G, or H. See, e.g., U.S. Const., Art.
+• The Chairs cannot exercise the judicial power prayed for in requests A, B, D, E, F, or G. See, e.g., U.S. Const., Art.
 III, Sec.
-1 ("The judicial Power of the United States, shall be vested in one supreme Court, and in such inferior Courts as the Congress may from time to time ordain and establish."); - The Chairs do not administer elections and so cannot grant the request prayed for in request C. See Chestnut v.
-Merrill, no. 2:18-CV-907-KOB, 2018 WL
+1 ("The judicial Power of the United States, shall be vested in one supreme Court, and in such inferior Courts as the Congress may from time to time ordain and establish.");

-9439672, 2 (N.D.
+- The Chairs do not administer elections and so cannot grant the request prayed for in request B. See Chestnut v.
+Merrill, no. 2:18-CV-907-KOB, 2018 WL 9439672, 2 (N.D.
 Ala.
 Oct.
-16, 2018) ("Under Alabama law, the Secretary of State is the proper state entity to administer the congressional district plan and state election law.");

-- The Chairs would presumably be involved in adopting and enacting any remedial map, if necessary, but have no control over calling legislative sessions or over the Legislature's calendar, and so cannot grant the request prayed for in request D. See 2022 Alabama Constitution, Art.
+16, 2018) ("Under Alabama law, the Secretary of State is the proper state entity to administer the congressional district plan and state election law."); - The Chairs would presumably be involved in adopting and enacting any remedial map, if necessary, but have no control over calling legislative sessions or over the Legislature's calendar, and so cannot grant the request prayed for in request C. See 2022 Alabama Constitution, Art.
 IV, § 48.01, Art.
-V, § 122; and - The Chairs have no power to grant the prayer in request G, because any preclearance submission would come from the Attorney General, not from the Chairs.
+V, § 122; and - The Chairs have no power to grant the prayer in request F, because any preclearance submission would come from the Attorney General, not from the Chairs.
 Cf. Ala.
 Code §§ 29-2-50 52 (duties of the Chairs) with Ala.
 Code § 36-15-17 (powers of the Attorney General).